Our Trails

 Description

-The McGinnis Trail is now part of the Green loop which takes you on three trails: the McGinnis Trail, the Good Samaritan Trail and the Canyon Trail.
+The McGinnis Trail is now part of the Green Loop which takes you on three trails: the McGinnis Trail, the Good Samaritan Trail and the Canyon Trail.
 These trails take you on a loop that returns to your car.
 Most of the hike is on dirt trails in the woods but there is a short section on a paved sidewalk.
 The trail can be hiked in either the clockwise or counter-clockwise direction.

 Driving Directions